run-llama/create-llama/README.md

 ## Using your data

-You can supply your own data; the app will index it and answer questions.
+Optionally, you can supply your own data; the app will index it and make use of it, e.g. to answer questions.
 Your generated app will have a folder called `data` (If you're using Express or Python and generate a frontend, it will be `./backend/data`).

 The app will ingest any supported files you put in this directory.
-Your Next.js and Express apps use LlamaIndex.TS so they will be able to ingest any PDF, text, CSV, Markdown, Word and HTML files.
+Your Next.js and Express apps use LlamaIndex.TS, so they will be able to ingest any PDF, text, CSV, Markdown, Word and HTML files.
 The Python backend can read even more types, including video and audio files.

 Before you can use your data, you need to index it.
 If you're using the Next.js or Express apps, run: